 - Date: Thursday, February 25

-Performances, Video Contest, greetings, raffle prizes, and Kahoot games with prizes!
+Performances, video shows, raffle prizes, and Kahoot games with prizes!

 Mid-Autumn Festival Celebration: The celebration consists of a week-long Chinese culture exhibit with a specific theme every year through a collaboration with Chinese partner institutions, scholar presentations, art performances, and the tradition of tasting of moon cakes and tea.

 In 2020, a series of online activities will be organized in October with the theme of 2020 International Harvest Celebrations as below:

 Mooncakes with various flavors will be served at Salmanson as dessert to offer students a taste of the Mid-Autumn Festival.

 Bryant international students and multicultural students will share their traditions of the fall harvest as well daily life through their videos.
 Participants can play Kahoot games on international harvest celebration traditions and win prizes.